isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * If a Notification for Relief has been served, it will be an offence under the Act for the landlord to evict you from the premises, terminate your lease or start court or insolvency proceedings against you.

+* If your landlord attempts to take an unlawful action, you may seek an injunction from the court prohibiting the eviction/termination.
+In this regard, you should seek legal advice on whether an injunction is available to you.

-* You can also make an application to the panel of Assessors for a determination on the case.
-Please click on this [link](/covid19-relief/application-for-assessor) for further information on the application process and relevant forms.
+* If there is a disagreement over the Notification for Relief, either party may also make an application to the Assessors for a determination on the case.
+Please click on [link](/covid19-relief/application-for-assessor) for further information on the application process and relevant forms.

 **i.
 My landlord terminated my lease / evicted me before the Act commenced.
 Does the Act apply to me?**